 It is a real breakthrough that a system (very much like a blood bank) has been developed to collect, safety-screen, protect and distribute umbilical cord blood.
-The umbilical cord is the richest source of stem cells in terms of numbers, offering powerful regeneration potential.
-It is also the least contaminated source and provides the most vibrant stem cells.
-There is no concern about rejection, allergy or introduction of DNA from others.
+As a byproduct of that system a source has been created for the umbilical cords themselves.
+That is the richest source of stem cells in terms of numbers, but they are also the most vibrant and therefore offer maximum regeneration power.
+HUCT is also the least contaminated source and there is no concern about rejection, allergy or introduction of DNA from others.

 As one of my listeners/readers, you can receive a no-pressure consultation to find out if your health problem might be helped with regenerative medicine using Human Umbilical Cord Stem Cell Therapy.
-That consultation would normally cost $200, but until midnight Sunday 4/23 (I was able to negotiate an extension) there is no charge—if you tell them Martie sent you.
-Follow the link to YoungVitality.org or call 888-521-0055.
+That consultation would normally cost $200, there is no charge—if you tell them Martie sent you.
+Call 972.303.0683.
 (Doctors interested in offering this method can also call the same number.)

 During the radio show on this topic, I received calls asking if stem cells could help various other health problems besides the structural issues mentioned above.
 The best way to answer those questions is to do a search on pubmed.gov.
-If you find something of interest, you can call the toll-free number (888-521-0055) to inquire about out-of-state doctors who can help with approaches other than joint injections.
-(Texas isn’t quite there yet.)
+If you have an interest, you can call Dr. Darcy Brunk 972.303.0683 to inquire about doctors in your area who can help with approaches other than joint injections.
+Learn more from this video.

-Nature is a fabulous healer, but sometimes we can give her a hand.
+Nature is a fabulous healer, but sometimes we ought to give her a hand.